Opinion | Nobody loves ‘cancel culture’ more than Republicans do

 But the truth is that both sides are happy to cancel people all the time.
 They just want the grounds for cancellation to be different.
 For some a history of bigotry is a reason for you to be canceled; for others it’s criticizing Trump.

 The right, however, routinely makes, “Don’t cancel me!” an all-purpose defense to excuse any misdeed.
 And this has been many years in the making.
-Long before the phrase cancel culture existed, conservatives were complaining that they were constantly being scolded by censorious liberals wielding false accusations, especially accusations of racism.
+Long before the phrase “cancel culture” existed, conservatives were complaining that they were constantly being scolded by censorious liberals wielding false accusations, especially accusations of racism.

 Trump understood this.
 A big part of his appeal was that he promised the GOP base liberation from “political correctness,” the term that has now been replaced by “cancel culture.”
 To conservatives, political correctness represented two things they didn’t want: a universalization of liberal values, and the imposition of those values on the daily behavior of everyone, even conservatives.